ivanleoncz/tulian/README.md

 >>>
 ```

-Denerating a summary of how all present data types:
+Generating summary of all present data types (with counters):

 ```
 >>> print(data.summary(l))